-Red/Orange Head Tapajos Geophagus (Geophagus sp.
+Red/Orange Head Tapajos Eartheater (Geophagus sp.
 "Orange Head Tapajos"), Tank-Bred!

 * For the safety of our animals, we now ship live fish exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout *

-The peaceful Red/Orange Head Tapajos Geophagus Cichlid is one of the smallest and most incredibly colorful members of its genus.
+The peaceful Red/Orange Head Tapajos Eartheater Cichlid is one of the smallest and most incredibly colorful members of its genus.
 Adults develop vivid red to orange head coloration as they reach maturity!

 What We Like About This Fish: